Frequently Asked Questions

-The 2012 Finance Bill included a measure whereby partners in registered farm partnership can benefit from 100% stock relief for young qualified farmers and an enhanced 50% stock relief to all other partners on income tax in respect of increases in trading stock values until 31st December 2015.
+Previous Finance Bills included a measure whereby partners in registered farm partnership can benefit from 100% stock relief for young qualified farmers and an enhanced 50% stock relief to all other partners on income tax in respect of increases in trading stock values currently up until 31st December 2021.

 19. How many Registered Farm Partnerships are currently in existence?

-There are currently around 850 RFP’s around the country.
-Many of these are partnerships involving a parent and son/daughter.
+There are currently approximately 3,355 RFP’s currently on the register in Ireland.
+Many of these are partnerships involve a parent and son/daughter.

 20. Where can I learn more?

-- Publications and information available from Teagasc including
+- Publications and information available from Teagasc include,

 - Registered Farm Partnership Information and Application Pack

-- Your legal advisor, accountant and consultant, Teagasc advisor
+- Consult with your legal advisor, accountant and agricultural consultant/Teagasc advisor

 - Talk to existing farmers in Registered Farm partnerships